dshorthouse/SimpleMappr/README.md

           $ mapserv -v

-7. Add extension=php_mapscript.so to php.ini and restart web server
+7. Add extension=php_mapscript.so to php.ini (if not already there) and restart web server

 Unix-based Server
 ------------------